hyperbolic-time-chamber/intro-to-rest-and-http/README.md

 In order to accomplish this, we use of a combination of HTTP (Hypertext Transfer Protocol) and URLs (Uniform Resource Locators).

 HTTP is the underlying set of rules for exchanging data between computers.
 It takes the form of a request-response cycle, as described above.
 When a client sends an HTTP request, the request includes all the data a server needs to process the request.
-Doing so allows us to fulfil the second principle of REST (stateless).
+Doing so allows us to fulfill the second principle of REST (statelessness).
 One of the most important pieces of data included in the request is an Action Verb that describes what Action the request wishes to take with respect to a "resource".
 The most commonly used verbs are `GET`, `POST`, `PUT`, and `DELETE`.

 Verb meanings: